 "The country accepted a senselessly punitive approach to sentencing as long as minorities and the poor paid the price.
 But, by the late 1960s, weed had been taken up by white college students from the middle and upper classes.
 Seeing white lives ruined by marijuana laws altered public attitudes about harsh sentencing, and, in 1972, the National Commission on Marihuana and Drug Abuse released a report challenging the approach."

-The New York Times, "The Federal Marijuana Ban Is Rooted in Myth and Xenophobia," by Brent Staples, July 29, 2014.
+Brent Staples, "The Federal Marijuana Ban Is Rooted in Myth and Xenophobia," July 29, 2014.